0

 #maryjaynearia #gcmaf #MicroprXtraGcMaf #gcmafresearch #maryjayneariagcmaf

 Not all producers of GcMaf have approvals.
-However Dubaibioremedix GcMaf products known as MicroproXtra cream and microproXtra spray have FDA and European approvals. necessarily illegal; they just haven’t been verified by the FDA.
+However Dubaibioremedix GcMaf products known as MicroproXtra cream and microproXtra spray have FDA and European approvals.

 Vitamin D3 connects directly to GcMAF and plays a role in immune function.
 The D25 test measures inactive vitamin D and may not fully reflect active levels (D1,25).
 Genetic factors affect how vitamin D converts to its active form.